amy941/boba_data_crunch/2_Excel_Advanced_boba/README.md

 # 📌CONCLUSIONS

-- 🏆**Top-sellers**: `Straw Yog Slush`, `Avocado`, and `Matcha Latte` are the best-selling drinks.
+✔️ **Top-sellers**: `Straw Yog Slush`, `Avocado`, and `Matcha Latte` are the best-selling drinks.

-- 👥**Customer buying patterns**: `Diverse purchasing habits` - some customers visit less often but spend more per order, while others purchase frequently with smaller totals.
+✔️ **Customer buying patterns**: `Diverse purchasing habits` - some customers visit less often but spend more per order, while others purchase frequently with smaller totals.

-- 📍**Location insights**: `Panorama Hills` and `Saddle Ridge` are the key locations driving sales and business growth.
+✔️ **Location insights**: `Panorama Hills` and `Saddle Ridge` are the key locations driving sales and business growth.

-- 💸**Discount impact**: `Top spenders received bigger discounts`, tend to spend more overall, driving the majority of sales.
+✔️ **Discount impact**: `Top spenders received bigger discounts`, tend to spend more overall, driving the majority of sales.

 ---